rbndickson/rbndickson.github.io/about.md

 ---
 Love learning, making and travelling.

 Studied Ruby, Rails, Sinatra, Javascript and associated technologies with Tealeaf Academy, which became <a href="https://launchschool.com">Launchschool</a>.
+Details of the courses can be found <a href="/courses.html">here</a>.

 Looking for an opportunity to contribute to a company making a difference, and to continue learning.